shortdoom/gh-fake-analyzer/README.md

 Download and analyze profile data for any GitHub user or organization.
 This reconnaissance tool is designed for the OSINT/security community, enabling the inspection of potential bot, scammer, blackhat, or fake employee accounts for dark patterns (see, [Malicious GitHub Accounts](#malicious-github-accounts))

+Jump to [Monitoring user](#monitoring-user) to setup script for continous username monitoring and/or retriving last 90 days of account activity.

 ### Install

 Rename `.env.example` to `.env` and supply your GitHub API Key (generated in your profile).
 If you don't, the script will use global API limits (slow).